programacion-deduccion-tipo-por-contexto

-The choice between typed and untyped languages has been a constant topic of debate in the programming realm (and it’s more boring than carrying a camel in your arms 🐫).
+The choice between typed and untyped languages has been a constant topic of debate in the programming world (and it’s now more boring than carrying a camel in your arms 🐫).

-One of the undeniable advantages of dynamically typed languages like JavaScript or Python is that the syntax is more concise and straightforward, as it avoids the need to specify the type of the variables we create.
+One undeniable advantage of dynamically typed languages like JavaScript or Python is that the syntax is more concise and simpler, by avoiding having to specify the type of the variables we create.

 However, as programming languages evolve, mechanisms have also emerged that seek to simplify the verbosity of typed languages, without sacrificing the safety and robustness that typing provides.

-Context type inference allows declaring variables in typed languages almost as comfortably as in untyped languages.
+Type deduction by context allows declaring variables in typed languages almost as conveniently as in untyped languages.

-Let’s look at some examples of context type inference in different programming languages.
+Let’s see some examples of type deduction by context in different programming languages.

-is used to infer the type of a variable based on the initialization expression.
+In C#, the var keyword is used to deduce a variable’s type based on the initialization expression.

 var number = 42; // The compiler infers that 'number' is of type int